bohaigt86/coursera-angularjs/README.md

       // using a pair of {} to isolate directive scope from the parent scope
       scope: {
         // myProp is the local scope property name,
-        //'=' means two-way binding with myProp's normalized name my-prop will be used in the HTML template
+        //'=' means two-way binding with myProp's normalised name my-prop will be used in the HTML template
         myProp: '='
         // using '@' to bind myAttr to the value of DOM attribute my-attribute
         // '@' means one-way binding
         myAttr: '@'

       },
       ...
     };